 Get them the goods they need to do their job

-First things first: it is essential to make sure your employee has the physical supplies necessary to hit the ground running on day one.
+First, ensuring your employee has the physical supplies necessary to hit the ground running on day one is essential.
 This might include shipping them equipment like a company laptop and headset or providing a stipend to purchase home office gear.

 If your company has a process for reimbursing home office expenses, send those instructions via email immediately after the hire and follow up with a phone call to answer any questions.